Axia-Tech/AXIA-wiki/docs/general/claims.md

 ![claim-4](../assets/new-claims/claim-4.png)

-After unlocking your wallet, paste the message from AXIASolar-JS into the "Message" box.
+After unlocking your wallet, paste the message from AXIACoin-JS into the "Message" box.

 ![claim-5](../assets/new-claims/claim-5.png)